Electronic Engineering BEng (Final Year Direct Entry)

 Overview

-If you have a Foundation Degree and want to progress to a Bachelor of Engineering, our Electronic Engineering final year entry course is for you.
+If you have a Foundation Degree and want to progress to a Bachelor of Engineering, our Electronic Engineering final year direct entry course is for you.

 You will gain practical and applied electronics experience and solve real industry problems.